frooia/kruskals-project/README.md

 or
 $ ./kruskals.o testcases/inputN.txt
 ```
 The output is printed on `stdout` and in `testcases/output.txt`.
 If no input file path is provided, the algorithm defaults to running an example test case stored at `testcases/input.txt`.
-There are inputs of various sizes provided in the `testcases` folder; replace `N` with a value between 1 and 7 to use any of the inputs I generated with the `test_case_gen.py` script.
+There are inputs of various sizes provided in the `testcases` folder; replace `N` with a value between 1 and 7 to use any of the inputs generated with the `test_case_gen.py` script.

 ## Input Format and Testcase Generation
 Input is read from `input.txt` in the format below, where `V` and `E` are the number of vertices and edges in the graph.
 In the next `E` lines, each line describes edge `i` with three values: `u_i`, `v_i`, and `w_i`, which are the source, destination, and weight of edge `i` respectively.